Hell: Ancient Egypt

-In Taoism, hell is represented by Diyu.

 Ancient Mesopotamia

 The Sumerian afterlife was a dark, dreary cavern located deep below the ground, where inhabitants were believed to continue "a shadowy version of life on earth".
 This bleak domain was known as Kur, and was believed to be ruled by the goddess Ereshkigal.
 All souls went to the same afterlife, and a person's actions during life had no effect on how the person would be treated in the world to come.

 The souls in Kur were believed to eat nothing but dry dust and family members of the deceased would ritually pour libations into the dead person's grave through a clay pipe, thereby allowing the dead to drink.
 Nonetheless, funerary evidence indicates that some people believed that the goddess Inanna, Ereshkigal's younger sister, had the power to award her devotees with special favors in the afterlife.
 During the Third Dynasty of Ur, it was believed that a person's treatment in the afterlife depended on how he or she was buried; those that had been given sumptuous burials would be treated well, but those who had been given poor burials would fare poorly.

 The entrance to Kur was believed to be located in the Zagros mountains in the far east.
 It had seven gates, through which a soul needed to pass.
 The god Neti was the gatekeeper.
-Ereshkigal's sukkal, or messenger, was the god Namtar.
 Galla were a class of demons that were believed to reside in the underworld; their primary purpose appears to have been to drag unfortunate mortals back to Kur.
 They are frequently referenced in magical texts, and some texts describe them as being seven in number.
 Several extant poems describe the galla dragging the god Dumuzid into the underworld.
 The later Mesopotamians knew this underworld by its East Semitic name: Irkalla.
 During the Akkadian Period, Ereshkigal's role as the ruler of the underworld was assigned to Nergal, the god of death.
 The Akkadians attempted to harmonize this dual rulership of the underworld by making Nergal Ereshkigal's husband.

-Europe

-The hells of Europe include Breton mythology's "Anaon", Celtic mythology's "Uffern", Slavic mythology's "Peklo", Norse mythology's Náströnd, the hell of Sami mythology and Finnish "Tuonela" ("manala").